jamiehenzy/Genome_analysis_Explore/4_Mapping_tutorial.md

     fasterq-dump --split-files --outdir ./fastq_files "$acc" done
 ```
-When the job has finished, you'll see a directory called, "fastq_files" that contains eight files, each containing millions of fastq reads.
+When the job has finished (it takes awhile), you'll see a directory called, "fastq_files" that contains eight files, each containing millions of fastq reads.

 ## Raw read quality control